-Brazil's competition law provides that a dominant position is presumed when 'a company or group of companies' controls 20 per cent of a relevant market.18 Article 36 further provides that CADE may change the 20 per cent threshold 'for specific sectors of the economy', but the agency has not formally done so to date.
-The 20 per cent threshold is relatively low compared with the practice of other jurisdictions, especially the US and the EU.
-CADE has traditionally interpreted the expression 'group of companies' to encompass companies belonging to different economic groups that could jointly abuse
+Brazil's Competition Law provides that a dominant position is presumed when 'a company or group of companies' controls 20 per cent of a relevant market.
+Article 36 further provides that CADE may change the 20 per cent threshold 'for specific sectors of the economy', but the agency has not formally done so to date.
+The 20 per cent threshold is relatively low compared with practices in other jurisdictions, especially the United States and the EU.
+CADE has traditionally interpreted the expression 'group of companies' to encompass companies belonging to different economic groups that could jointly abuse power in a given market, even if no single member of the group holds market power on its own.